troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 I had never thought about it this (apparently nobody had) but in hindsight, this seems to make sense, doesn't it?

-If you're know thinking "damn, I'm not the most emphatic person on this planet" like I did after reading this, don't you worry, you can learn that!
+If you're know thinking "damn, I'm not the most emphatic person on this planet" like I did after reading this, there are good news for you.
+Like almost all other skills you can learn empathy as well.

 Chad Fowler wrote an [excellent article](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) on the subject.
-I also feel that [Six Habits of Highly Empathic People](http://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1) is highly inspirational.
+You also might want to check out [Six Habits of Highly Empathic People](http://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1).

 ### Communication

 ![Communication](http://10936-presscdn-0-17.pagely.netdna-cdn.com/wp-content/uploads/2015/11/Labor-of-love.jpg)

-The best pundit in his field is utterly worthless if he can't communicate properly.
+The best pundit in his field is doesn't do you any good if he can't communicate properly.

 Again, this is a fuzzy field.
-There's somewhat surprisingly (at least it was to me) thin line between a succinct mail sent out to all stakeholders and huge fyi mails by default as part of a "cover your ass" mentality.
+There's a surprisingly thin line between a succinct mail sent out to all stakeholders and huge fyi mails by default as part of a "cover your ass" mentality.

 What makes for good communication?